premchander-revature/interviewquestions/Behavioral questions/Behavioral ques.md

 ------------

-11. What would you do when you didn’t understand a question?
+11.What would you do when you didn’t understand a question?

 <details>
 <summary> Show Answer </summary>